 What is a subdomain?

 A subdomain is a prefix added to a domain name to separate a section of your website.
-Site owners primarily use subdomains to manage extensive sections that require their own content hierarchy, such as online stores, blogs or support platforms.
+Site owners primarily use subdomains to manage extensive sections that require their own content hierarchy, such as online stores, blogs, job boards or support platforms.

 Subdomains function as a separate website from its domain.
 This distinction enables you to develop a section of your website without muddling your site’s overall intent.
-As a result, you increase your chances to build a niche authority and gain organic traffic.
+Because they are distinct from the TLD, a subdomain can require additional resources for content management, technical SEO, and website infrastructure in order to be effective.
+But well-managed subdomains can help you increase your chances to build a niche authority, add customer value, improve SERP visibility and gain organic traffic to your brand overall.

-Regardless of your purpose for creating a subdomain, optimize your string to clearly signal your standalone site’s purpose.
+Regardless of your purpose for creating a subdomain, optimize your subdomain name to clearly signal your standalone site’s purpose.
 Plus, ensure you’re working with an SSL certificate provider that provides subdomain protection.

 While choosing a domain name is one of the first steps you’ll make when creating a website, you can create a subdomain at any time.
 Registering a domain name gives you the rights to unlimited subdomains, including anything from “abc.” to “xyz.”
 This list of best domain registrars will help you accomplish this.

-Whereas search engines see a subdomain as separate from its domain, a subdirectory is an organizational folder that nests inside a domain.
-Separating content under a subdirectory instead of a subdomain shows search engines that it supports the root domain.
-So, if you have a complex part of your site that complements the whole, a subdirectory would better facilitate your goals than a subdomain.
+Whereas search engines see a subdomain as separate from its domain, a subdirectory (also known as a subfolder) is a website organizational folder that nests inside a domain.
+Content in each folder will often share a common keyword intent but elements like the menu and navigation will be the same menus as the main site.
+Separating content under a subdirectory instead of a subdomain shows search engines that the content it supports sits on the root domain.

 Now that we’ve answered the question “what is a subdomain,” let’s look at a few examples of when to use a subdomain: